Reactive Global Minimum Variance Portfolios with $k-$BAHC covariance cleaning

-This paper proposes to extend BAHC to account for the structure of the correlation matrix that is not described by BAHC, i.e., the residuals.
-The rationale is that the latter may also contain a structure that persists in the out-of-sample window, hence that they should not be erased by the filtering method.
-The idea is to apply to filter recursively the residuals and to average the filtered matrices of bootstrapped data.

-The order of recursion, denoted by $k$, is a parameter of the method, which we proposed to call $k-$BAHC.
-This new method is equivalent to BAHC when $k=1$ by convention.
-The higher $k$, the finer the details kept by $k-$BAHC, which, as shown below, improves the out-of-sample GMV portfolios up to a point.
-When $k$ tends to infinity, the filtered correlation matrix converges to the unfiltered correlation matrix averaged over many bootstrap copies.
-This matrix is almost surely positive definite in the high-dimensional regime $t<n$, despite the fact that the empirical unfiltered correlation matrix is not positive definite \cite{bongiorno2020bootstraps}.

-As shown below, the optimal average $k$ depends on the size of the in-sample window for a data set of US equities.
-It is generally an increasing function of the in-sample window length $t_{in}$: for small $t_{in}$, most of the variations of the empirical correlation matrices are due to estimation noise, which is best filtered by a small $k$; as $t_{in}$ increases, the relative importance of estimation noise decreases and thus a higher $k$ should be preferred.
+The RIE literature, beyond one-shot volatility estimation, can be generalized to exponentially moving averages of correlation/covariance matrices \citep{potters2005financial,wc2021large}.
+The latter are a special case of dynamic conditional correlations (DCC), which is the equivalent of GARCH for correlation matrices \citep{engle2002dynamic} where the baseline correlation matrix is computed over a long time horizon and mixed with exponentially averaged point-wise estimates of correlations.
+This method requires $\tau>n$ points without further regularization.
+Convergence problems were fixed in \cite{aielli2013dynamic}.

+Finally, volatility estimation and prediction are needed to obtain covariance matrices such as GARCH (or one of its variations) or rough volatility \citep{gatheral2018volatility} . \cite{engle2019largecov} propose a way to combine both DCC, RIE, and GARCH estimation in an efficient way, which is regarded as the state of the art.